jelocodes/jelocodes.github.io/_posts/2018-02-22-ruby_refresher_yield_to_the_block_or_proc_or_lambda.markdown

 ***2. You can only include one block per method, but you can include multiple procs:***

 Because a block is not an object in and of itself and can only be passed in via a specific syntax in method definitions, you can only ever pass in one block per method.
-Because procs are objects,many of them can be encapsulated in variables and passed in as many as you'd like depending on your needs:
+Because procs are objects, many of them can be encapsulated in variables and passed in as many as you'd like depending on your needs:

 ```
 def multiple_procs(proc1, proc2)